Remove unused CSS

 This Hint will trigger for any internal URL that references CSS resources with over 2 KiB of unused rules.

 'Removing unused CSS' is much more complicated than it sounds.
 All tools - including both Sitebulb and Lighthouse - have natural limitations in what data they can provide about unused CSS.

 For example, Lighthouse can tell you which code is dead or unused on a single page, with no context about the usage on other pages.
-Sitebulb actually has a 'Code Coverage' report (which you can switch on from the Advanced Settings) that can show you which files have wasted rules across EVERY page of your site:
+Sitebulb actually has a 'Code Coverage' report that can show you which files have wasted rules across EVERY page of your site: